SteveDunn/steve-dunn-blog/posts/2006/08/22/new-version-of-the-code-formatter-plugin-for-windows-live-writer-now-available.md

 ---
-title: 'New version of the Code Formatter plugin for Windows Live Writer now available.'
+title: New version of the Code Formatter plugin for Windows Live Writer now available.
 date: '2006-08-22T22:14:00+00:00'
 status: publish